drcode/lisperati-1000-diy/README.md

 ## The remaining components

-After the screen has been inserted, insert the batter cells and the follwing additional components, to complete the working computer:
+After the screen has been inserted, insert the batter cells and the following additional components, to complete the working computer:

 - [Adafruit Powerboost 1000 Charger](https://www.adafruit.com/product/2465)
 - [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) You will also need a micro SD card with an OS along with the Raspberry Pi.